 Now you’ve got started, learn when to stop.
 Get your cover letter length right: How Long Should a Cover Letter Be?
 [Ideal Length]

-Don’t treat your cover letter opening as a necessary evil and just paste in the same generic text for each job application.
-Use the advice in this guide to learn how to start off with a bang.
-Here’s a reminder of how to best start a cover letter.
+When you write a cover letter opening make it unique for each job application.
+Don't just paste in the same generic text for each job application.
+Use the advice in this guide to start off with a bang.
+Here’s a reminder of how to do it.

 - Most importantly, always start your cover letter afresh for every application and target the opening to that company, that job and that hiring manager.

-- There’s more than one way to start a cover letter.
+- There’s more than one way to open.
 Take a look at the strategies I’ve suggested and choose the one that best suits your circumstances.

 - Always try to find out the hiring manager’s name and use it.
 Never resort to antiquated generic greetings.